theshubh007/AI_Agents_Special_Topics/Agents using Google adk/Part-A-Travel-Agent-MCP/README.md

-# 🏨 Hotel Search Agent with ADK and MCP Toolbox for Databases
+# 🏨 Travel(Hotel Search) Agent with ADK and MCP Toolbox for Databases

 ## 🎯 Project Goal